CCain67/algebra/README.md

 - There are simple and intuitive ways to define groups, subgroups, homomorphisms, etc.
 - Symmetric/alternating groups, various matrix groups over finite fields, cyclic groups and groups of units of $\mathbb{Z}/n\mathbb{Z}$, dihedral groups and the Klein 4 group are all implemented.
 - Many of the above groups can be instantiated as matrix groups, or permutation groups.
+Utilizes the [galois](https://github.com/mhostetter/galois) package for finite field / number theory support

 ## Future plans:
-- adding the [galois](https://github.com/mhostetter/galois) package for finite field and number theory support
 - representation and character theory of finite groups
 - group (co)homology